Is Investing in Cryptocurrency or Bitcoin Halal? (late-2021)

 There’s been proclamations on both sides, some scholars saying cryptocurrency is not halal, but in truth generally it is halal, so long as you don’t engage in certain yield-seeking activities using it.

-Investing and/or using Cryptocurrencies like Bitcoin or Ethereum is Halal, as is staking them — so long as you aren’t gambling with your money and doing so irresponsibly with debt; however placing your cryptocurrency on interest-bearing platforms such as Celsius or Blockfi, or a decentralized platform such as Aave isn’t nessecarily Halal.
+Investing and/or using Cryptocurrencies like Bitcoin or Ethereum is Halal, as is staking them — so long as you aren’t gambling with your money and doing so irresponsibly with debt; however placing your cryptocurrency on interest-bearing platforms, or a decentralized platform such as Aave isn’t nessecarily Halal.

 What Makes Something Halal vs Haram?